 With a setup that is very similar to the Nikon D850, we were hoping to be met with superb images and excellent focusing from the Z7.

 Happily, on the whole we have not been disappointed.
 Images are extremely detailed, show great colours and, especially when using the new S series lenses, very sharp indeed.

 In our lab tests, the image detail naturally lowers as the ISO is raised, but it remains higher than most other cameras on the market.
 Even at ISO 12,800, resolution is at the highest you’ll get from a 24-megapixel camera.
 The Z7 performed admirably in our noise tests too, with its ISO 1600 images almost as good as its incredible, noise-free shots at the base ISO 64 setting.

 Most of the time focusing is quick and accurate, but when using the tracking autofocus option (found in the Auto-area AF option), it struggles ever so slightly to keep up with erratic and fast-moving subjects.
+In fact, we’ve found its cheaper brother, the Nikon Z6, to be slightly better at tracking speedy subjects.
 Needless to say, the Z7 won’t be causing the Sony A9 any sleepless nights, but then again, the Z7 is not really designed as a sports and action camera.